onefrankguy/frankmitchell.org/posts/surviving-in-the-post-app-store-economy.md

 As the Steam Summer Sale winds to a close, I find myself asking

-> "Where does the market go when everyone has a walled garden?"
+> "Where does the market go when everyone has their own app store?"

 Steam was the first app store I ever encountered.
 A friend got me hooked in 2006, touting them as a way to get the games you own on every device you own.